strapi/documentation/docs/developer-docs/latest/developer-resources/plugin-api-reference/admin-panel.md

 }
 ```

-#### Predefined hook
+#### Predefined hooks

+Strapi includes 2 predefined hooks that can be used to modify views of the [Content Manager](/user-docs/latest/content-manager/introduction-to-content-manager.md):

-Strapi includes a predefined `cm/inject-column-in-table` hook that can be used to add or mutate a column of the List View of the [Content Manager](/user-docs/latest/content-manager/introduction-to-content-manager.md).
+* the `cm/inject-column-in-table` hook can be used to add or mutate a column of the List View
+* the `cm/useCMEditViewDataManager` hook can be used to inject a component into the Edit View

 ::: details Example: 'inject-column-in-table' hook, as used by the Internationalization plugin